functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/data.md

 ```

 This is indexed data, as it meets the criteria above: we have a type parameter `A` that is instantiated with a concrete type in the cases `VString`, `VInt`, and `VDouble`.
+It's quite easy to use indexed data in Scala, and people often do so not knowing that it is anything special.
 The natural next question is why is this useful?
 It will take a more involved example to show why, so let us now dive into one that makes good use of indexed data.

 ### The Probability Monad

-Our case study will be creating a probability monad.
+For our case study of indexed data we will create a probability monad.
 This is a composable abstraction for defining probability distributions.
 The probability monad has a lot of uses.
 The most relevant to most developers is generating data for property-based tests, so we'll focus on this use case.
 However, it can also be used, for example, for statistical inference or for creating generative art.
 See the conclusions (Section [@sec:indexed-types:conclusions]) for some pointers to these uses.

 Let's start with an example of generating random data.
 [Doodle][doodle] is a Scala library for graphics and visualization.
 A core part of the library is representing colors.
-Doodle has two different representations, RGB and OkLCH, with conversions between the two.
+Doodle has two different representations of colors, RGB and OkLCH, with conversions between the two.
+These conversions involve some somewhat tricky mathematics.
 Testing these conversions is an excellent use of property-based testing.
 If we can generate many, say, random RGB colors, we can test the conversion by checking the roundrip from RGB to OkLCH and back results in the original color[^numerics].

 To create an RGB color we need three unsigned bytes, so our first task is to define how we generate a random byte.
 Doodle happens to have an implementation of the probability monad that we will use.
 Here is how we can do it.